-Another area where dye sublimation printers shine is speed.
+An important area where dye sublimation printers shine is speed.
 They are fast.
 At least two of the models listed below will print a 4 x 6-inch print in eight seconds.
-Surprisingly, the inkjet printer also prints a 4 x 6-inch print in eight seconds, but that is not typical of most inkjets.
+Surprisingly, the Primera IP60 inkjet printer also prints a 4 x 6-inch print in eight seconds, but that is unusually fast for an inkjet.

-For personal use, speed may not be too much of a consideration for you.
-But at photo booth activations where you’re expecting a steady flow of participants, you need a printer that can keep up with the traffic.
-The last thing you want is large groups of people standing around your printer table waiting for their photo to print.
+For personal or small event use, speed may not be too much of a consideration for you.
+But for most photo booth applications where there will be a steady flow of participants, you need a printer that can keep up with the traffic.
+The last thing you want is large groups of people standing around your printer table impatiently waiting for their photos to print.

 Paper for most dye sublimation printers comes on rolls rather than individual sheets.
 The paper rolls are typically sold as a kit that includes dye films or ribbons.

 Our best advice is to research the cost of paper and dye kits before you purchase any printer.
 After all, print media is how printer companies have traditionally made most of their profits, and you might be buying a lot of it!

 Some printers will have third-party options available at a lower cost, but most often with speciality photo booth printers, you’ll be restricted to paper and dye made by the printer manufacturer.
 We’ll include links to kits whenever possible in our photo booth printer recommendations below.

 FURTHER READING: How Can I Print With A Dye Sublimation Printer?

 Like with any type of printer, the quality of the prints they are capable of printing depends a lot on the model.
-As a whole, dye sublimation printers are regarded as producing excellent images—usually better than inkjet printers.
+As a whole, dye sublimation printers are regarded for producing excellent images—as good or better than inkjet printers.

-The minimum print resolution for all the models on our list is 300dpi and there are some models that can print even finer resolutions.
-Even our inkjet option prints up to 4800 dpi.
+The minimum print resolution for all the models on our list is 300dpi and there are some models that can print even higher resolutions.

-Just keep in mind that higher resolution prints generally mean a slower print time and higher ink consumption.
-Truthfully, there are very few instances where a 300dpi resolution would not be sufficient for a photo booth printer.
+Keep in mind that higher resolution prints on inkjet printers can result in a slower print time and higher ink consumption.
+There are very few situations where a 300dpi resolution would not be sufficient for a photo booth printer.

-How your printer connects to your photo booth will also weigh on your decision when researching the best photo booth printer for your needs.
+How your printer connects to your photo booth software is an important consideration for the best photo booth printer to suit your needs.
 When printing from mobile devices like an iPad, the easiest way to connect your photo booth to a printer is a wireless connection via AirPrint.

-Don’t be fooled by printer wireless jargonSome printers advertise that they are “wireless-enabled” or that they are “compatible with iPad” but only work with the printer manufacturer’s apps and are not actually AirPrint compatible.
+Don’t be fooled by printer wireless jargonSome printers advertise that they are “wireless-enabled” or “compatible with iPad” but only work with the printer manufacturer’s apps and are not actually AirPrint compatible.
 That’s a problem because you’ll need to print from a photo booth app, not their proprietary app.
 Learn More

-The problem is, most dye sublimation printers are not AirPrint capable.
-In fact, there’s only one AirPrint capable printer on our list.
-You will very likely need additional software and a computer to use a dye sublimation printer with your iPad.
+The problem is, most dye sublimation printers do not support AirPrint out of the box.
+In fact, none of the printers on our list support AirPrint natively.
+You will need additional software and a computer to use a dye sublimation printer with your iPad.

-The good news is, we’ve done some research and have discovered a relatively simple way to make it work…
+The good news is, we’ve done all the research and have a relatively simple way to make it work for you.

-If you have a dye sublimation printer (excluding the Canon SELPHY CP1300) you will need to use a wireless print server software.
-This requires connecting the printer to the computer that is running wireless server software during your photo booth activation.
+If you have a dye sublimation printer (excluding the Canon SELPHY CP1300) you will need to use software to set up a wireless print server.
+This requires plugging the printer into a computer that is running wireless server software during your photo booth activation.